 Emily Devane lives and writes in Ilkley, Yorkshire.
 Ten years’ history teaching has contributed to her wide-ranging interest in historical fiction: from stories based on local archives and family memories to tales of sweeping historical change.
 Her short stories and flash pieces have been widely published in magazines and anthologies, including The Lonely Crowd and The Nottingham Review.
 In 2017, she won the Bath Flash Fiction Award and received a Northern Writers’ Award for her short story collection.
 She was a Word Factory Apprentice in 2016.
 Emily tweets @DevaneEmily.

-Christopher M Drew is a flash fiction writer from the UK.
+Christopher M Drew is a writer from the UK.
 He studied History at the University of Hull, but would never claim to be a historian.
-His work has appeared in MoonPark Review, Third Point Press, Spelk, Ellipsis Zine, formercactus, Bath Flash Fiction, and others.
+His work has appeared or is forthcoming in SmokeLong Quarterly, New Flash Fiction Review, Literary Orphans, Third Point Press, MoonPark Review, and Flash Frontier.
+He has won Second Prize in both the Bath Flash Fiction and Reflex Fiction competitions, and received nominations for Best Small Fictions in 2017 and 2018.
 You can find out more here.
 He occasionally tweets @cmdrew81.
 His thoughts on historical flash can be summed up by this quote: “You could explain much of the whole history of capitalism and empire and slavery just by talking about coffee.
 The amount of blood and misery that has taken place for us to sit here and sip coffee out of paper cups is incredible.”
 (Matt Haig, How to Stop Time)

 Sharon Telfer works as a freelance writer and editor turning complex research into short, clear prose.
 She discovered flash fiction through Twitter in 2015.
 She’s won the @FaberAcademy and @AdHocFiction competitions and is published in the 2016 National Flash Fiction Day anthology.
 Her shortest winning story is a six-word sci-fi for the Arvon Foundation and her essay on Angela Carter’s inspirational tales won the 2014 Thresholds Feature Writing Competition.
 She won the Bath Flash Fiction Award in June 2016 for her historical flash, Terra Incognita.